-List of 10 on Practicum Site Application Approval Form: 2 sites, 10 tracks student would increase their chances of being invited for several interviews if they applied to at least 8 distinct practicum sites.
+List of 10 on Practicum Site Application Approval Form: 2 sites, 10 tracks

+This student listed 10 tracks on their BAPIC Practicum Site Application Approval Form, but they would only be applying to 2 sites: Adolescent Interventions and Community Health Services.
+This student would increase their chances of being invited for several interviews if they applied to at least 8 distinct practicum sites.
 The student could then apply to multiple tracks at those 8 sites.